-☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECU URITIES EXCHANGE ACT OF 1934 For the e transition period fromto IFINDER ACQUISITION CORPORATION name of registrant as specified in its charte Cayman Islands 001-40074 98-1575384 (State or other jurisdiction of incorporation or organization) (Commission File Number) (IRS Employer Identification No.) 1950 University Avenue, Suite 350 Palo Alto, CA 94303 (Address Of Principal Executive Office es) (Zip Code) Regist (650) 321-4910 rant's telephone number, including area coo de (Former na Not Applicable me or former address, if changed since last report) Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Units, each consisting of one Class A ordinary share, \$0.0001 par value, and one-fifth of one redeemable warrant PFDRU The Nasdaq Stock Market LLC Class A ordinary shares included as part of the units PFDR The Nasdaq Stock Market LLC Redeemable warrants included as part of the units PFDRW The Nasdaq Stock Market LLC Indicate by check mark whether the registrant (1) has fill during the preceding 12 months (or for such shorter per requirements for the past 90 days.
-Yes \boxtimes No \square Indicate by check mark whether the registrant has subm Regulation S-T (§ 232.405 of this chapter) during the pre Yes \boxtimes No \square Indicate by check mark whether the registrant is a large emerging growth company.
-See the definitions of "lar company" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer Non-accelerated filer Emerging growth company ☐ Accelerated filer☑ Smaller reporting compar☑ ny □ If an emerging growth company, indicate by check mark or revised financial accounting standards provided pursua rended transition period for complying with any new Indicate by check mark whether the registrant is a shell co ompany (as defined in Rule 12b-2 of the Excha ange Act).
-Yes ⊠ No □ As of August 11, 2022, 32,500,000 Class A ordinary share, were issued and outstanding, respectively. ares, par value \$0.0001 per share, and 8,125, 000 Class B ordinary shares, par value \$0.0001 per
+OR \Box TRANSITION REPORT PURSUAN TT TO SECTION 13 OR 15(d) OF TH HE SECURITIES EXCHANGE ACT OF 1934 For the transition period from t .0 THFINDER ACQUISITION CORPO Cayman Islands 001-40074 98-1575384 (State or other jurisdiction of incorporation or organization) (Commission File Number) (IRS Employer Identification No.) 1950 University Avenue, Suite 38 Palo Alto, CA 50 94303 (Address Of Principal Executive Of fices) (Zip Code) Reg (650) 321-4910 istrant's telephone number, including g area code (Former Not Applicable name or former address, if changed s ince last report) Securities registered pursuant to Section 12(b) of the A .ct: Title of each class Trading Symbol(s) Name of each exchange on which registered Units, each consisting of one Class A ordinary share, \$0.0001 par value, and one-fifth of one redeemable warrant PFDRU The Nasdaq Stock Market LLC Class A ordinary shares included as part of the units PFDR The Nasdaq Stock Market LLC Redeemable warrants included as part of the units PFDRW The Nasdaq Stock Market LLC during the preceding 12 months (or for such shorter requirements for the past 90 days.
+Yes \boxtimes No \square Indicate by check mark whether the registrant has su period that the registrant was required period to the registrant was required to the required to the required to Section 13 or 15(d) of the Securities Exchange Act of 1934 to file such reports), and (2) has been subject to such filing a Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the Yes \boxtimes No \square preceding 12 months (or for such shorte er period that the registrant was required to submit such files). er, a non-accelerated filer, smaller reporting company, or an filer," "smaller reporting company," and "emerging growth Large accelerated filer Non-accelerated filer Emerging growth company □ Accelerated file⊠ Smaller reportin ark if the registrant has elected not to us se the extended transition period for complying with any new Act. \square Indicate by check mark whether the registrant is a shell l company (as defined in Rule 12b-2 of the Exchange Act).
+Yes \boxtimes No \square As of November 11, 2022, 32,500,000 Class A ordina share, were issued and outstanding, respectively. ry shares, par value \$0.0001 per share, and 8,125,000 Class B ordinary shares, par value \$0.0001 per

-PATHFINDER ACQUISITION CORPORATION
+PATHFINDER ACQUISITION CORPORATION Form 10-Q

-Form 10-Q

-For the Quarter Ended June 30, 2022
+For the Quarter Ended September 30, 2022